 The Calile Hotel

-Each room’s (including the nine suites) contemporary design draws on natural elements and celebrates the Queensland environment.
+Every one of the 175 rooms has a balcony of some sort, and the vast majority look over the pool.
+The interiors draw on natural elements and celebrates the Queensland environment.
 Marble surfaces in natural pinks, blues and greens meet timber panelling, cork flooring and brass fixtures.
 It all creates a minimal yet playful look.
 The curved shapes of the exterior archways are echoed throughout the interior, perhaps most interestingly in the shower walls.